Lutheran Congregations in Mission for Christ

-Lutheran Congregations in Mission for Christ (LCMC) is an association of Evangelical Lutheran congregations located primarily in the United States.
+Lutheran Congregations in Mission for Christ (LCMC) is an association of Lutheran congregations located primarily in the United States.
 It describes itself as an affiliation of autonomous Lutheran churches and not a denomination.
 It began in 2001 in response to some liberal views of the Evangelical Lutheran Church in America (ELCA).
 LCMC is characterized by the stances it takes on Lutheran polity, biblical authority, and human sexuality.
-The group describes itself as "a centrist Lutheran church body", noting that it stands between the more liberal ELCA and the more conservative Lutheran Church–Missouri Synod (LCMS) and other Lutheran church bodies in North America.
+The group describes itself as "a centrist Lutheran church body", noting that it stands between the more liberal ELCA and the more conservative Lutheran Church – Missouri Synod (LCMS) and other Lutheran church bodies in North America.
 The LCMC reported having 350,000 members in 2014.

 History

 Upper Arlington Lutheran Church, a member congregation in Columbus, Ohio, United States.

 LCMC was started by the WordAlone Network as an alternative for local churches that no longer believed that they could remain in the ELCA and work to reform it.
 The organization began in 2001 with 31 congregations as charter members.
-As of October 2025, membership was reported as 1065 congregations, including 869 US congregations in 38 states, the U.S. Territories of Guam and Puerto Rico, as well as over 196 congregations in 19 other countries (including Belarus, Cambodia, Canada, Ethiopia, Mexico, Nicaragua, Russia, South Sudan, and Vietnam).
+As of October 2025, membership was reported as 1065 congregations, including 869 US congregations in 38 states, the U.S. territories of Guam and Puerto Rico, as well as over 196 congregations in 19 other countries (including Belarus, Cambodia, Canada, Ethiopia, Mexico, Nicaragua, Russia, South Sudan, and Vietnam).
 LCMC is the fourth largest Lutheran group in the United States by number of congregations, after the ELCA, the LCMS, and the Wisconsin Evangelical Lutheran Synod (WELS).
 It is effectively tied with WELS in number of congregants.